matt-basile-lambda-projects/Lambda-Times-React/ANSWERS.md

 Describe a life-cycle event in React?
+- In React, when we start our application our components go through a "life-cycle".
+This involves Mounting, Updating and Unmounting.
+We can control when these life-cycle moments occur by using life-cycle events.
+For example, by using the method componentDidMount() we can run a specific line or lines of code once our components complete the Mounting stage of their life-cycle.
+Other life-cycle events are componentDidUpdate and componentWillUnmount can be used similarly during the updating and unmounting phases.

 Explain the details of a Higher Order Component?

 What are three different ways to style components in React?
 Explain some of the benefits of each.